JovialJerboa/asteroid-rain/README.md

 asteroid-rain
 =============

-A simple game, written in C++ using the cocos2d-x engine
+A simple game written in C++ and using the cocos2d-x engine